-- the care teacher or a class teacher
+- o the den teacher or a class teacher

 - the year level coordinator

-- o a member of the Wellbeing team
+- $\circ \quad$ a member of the Wellbeing team

-- the year level Deputy Principal
+- o the year level Deputy Principal

 They can do so in person, via a phone call or email.
 They can also complete notifications through STYMIE by accessing the STYMIE site.